JoshRWinter/Passwords/README.md

-Passwords is a simple desktop manager for Linux (doesn't compile on windows just yet) that can store all your passwords and keep them safe for you -- locked behind your Master Password
+Passwords is a simple desktop password manager for Linux (doesn't compile on windows just yet) that can store all your passwords and keep them safe for you -- locked behind your Master Password

 The password database is encrypted using OpenSSL with AES-256 (CBC)